spack/spack-tutorial/tutorial_basics.rst

 The ``spack list`` command can also take a query string.
-Spack automatically adds wildcards to both ends of the string.
+Spack automatically adds wildcards to both ends of the string, or you can add your own wildcards.
 For example, we can view all available python packages.

 .. literalinclude:: outputs/basics/list-py.out
    :language: console